Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 What iPhone VPNs Can't Do

-An iOS VPN is an excellent tool to enhance your internet security and privacy on your iPhone.
+An iOS VPN is an excellent tool to enhance your internet security, privacy, and access on your iPhone.

 Sadly, iOS has some known native security and privacy issues.
 A VPN cannot bypass many of these.